Benefits of an energy audit

 • How can I lower my home’s carbon footprint?

-Energy auditors are often part of a neutral third party organization, meaning they are not financially incentivized to make certain recommendations or convince you to undertake certain projects.
+Energy auditors are often part of a neutral third party organization, so they aren't financially incentivized to make certain recommendations or convince you to undertake certain projects.

 How much does an energy audit cost?

 Most auditors will provide you with a summary report that explains what they found as well as prioritized next steps.
-There will often be information about rebates in this document as well.
+There will often be information about rebates or other financial incentives in this document as well.

-I had an audit and need help, who should I call?
+I had an audit and need help with next steps, who should I call?

 If you have a question about your recent energy audit, contact the energy auditor who came to your home.
-You can also contact a CEE Energy Advisor.
-Our Advisors can help you review your audit report, and answer questions about energy projects or contractor estimates.
-They’ll do their best to connect you to rebates and low-interest financing options as well.
+If CEE performed your energy audit, you may contact our energy advisors.
+They will review your audit report with you and answer questions about energy projects or contractor estimates.
+They’ll do their best to connect you to rebates and flexible financing options as well.

 What do infrared images tell me about my home?

 Energy auditors often use an infrared camera as a diagnostic tool.
-The photos that the camera produces use color to show surface temperature differences.
-Generally there needs to be at least a 20 degree temperature difference between your house and the outside air temperature to take an effective photo, because the camera relies on the temperature contrast.
-When similar temperatures prevent the auditor from being able to use the infrared camera, the blower door test (pictured above) also helps identify leaky areas and drafts.
+The photos that the camera produces use color to show surface temperature differences, which help the auditor pinpoint drafts or leaky areas of your home.
+Generally, there needs to be at least a 20 degree temperature difference between your house and the outside air temperature to take an effective photo, because the camera relies on the temperature contrast.
+When temperatures prevent the auditor from being able to use the infrared camera, the blower door test (pictured above) also helps identify leaky areas and drafts.

 asa